SatvikVejendla/SpotifyStats/README.md

     npm start
     ```

+---

 ## Usage

 1. **Connect Your Spotify Account**:
-   Open the application and log in with your Spotify developer account to grant the necessary permissions.
+   Open the application and log in with your [Spotify developer account](https://developer.spotify.com/) to grant the necessary permissions.

 2. **Authorize App**:
    You will need to edit the app in your developer portal to your app by using the respective client tokens and authorizing your redirect_uri.

 3. **Create MySQL Database**:
-   Download the MySQL server client and set up a local server (more details in the backend server README).
+   Download the [MySQL server client](https://dev.mysql.com/downloads/installer/) and set up a local server (more details in the [server README](https://github.com/SatvikVejendla/SpotifyStatsBackend/blob/main/README.md).

 4. **Set up Backend server**:
-   This website works in conjunction with a backend Express server which has to be run simultaneously.
+   This website works in conjunction with a [backend Express server](https://github.com/SatvikVejendla/SpotifyStatsBackend/tree/main) which has to be run simultaneously.

 5. **View Your Stats**:
    Navigate through the app to explore various statistics about your listening habits.

+---

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 ## Acknowledgements

 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/)
 - Inspired by various Spotify statistics tracking applications such as [stats.fm](https://stats.fm/).

+---